thinktandem/tandem/site/blog/2019-09-10-running-legacy-versions-of-drupal-on-lando.md

 We had recently been contracted by a non-profit to migrate their legacy Drupal 4.6 site to [VuePress](https://vuepress.vuejs.org/).
 Yes, you read that right, Drupal 4.6.
 We needed to get the site setup in [Lando](https://lando.dev/) so that we could get the content out to use in the new static site.
 However, the oldest recipe in Lando is the [Drupal 6 recipe](https://docs.lando.dev/config/drupal6.html).
 On top of this, the oldest [PHP version](https://docs.lando.dev/config/php.html) that is "supported" is 5.3.
 Finally, Lando only supports [MySQL versions 5 & 8](https://docs.lando.dev/config/mysql.html#supported-versions) out of the box.
 Considering the [requirements for Drupal 4.6](https://api.drupal.org/api/drupal/INSTALL.txt/4.6.x) are of a time long forgotten, what are we to do?

 > With the constraints of recipes and versions in Lando, how do we get this legacy Drupal site to work?
+> - Someone whose mind 'bout to be blown

 The answer to our dilemea is to utilize a [custom compose service](https://docs.lando.dev/config/compose.html) in Lando.